SkyBlueRW/SkyBlueRW.github.io/_posts/2024-11-29-bayesian-lucky-factor.md

 ### Introduction <a name="introduction"></a>

-In a previous blog ([The Adjustment for Luck](https://skybluerw.github.io/2024/06/26/luck-factor-zoo.html))
+In a previous blog ([The Adjustment for Luck](https://skybluerw.github.io/2024/06/26/luck-factor-zoo.html)), we have discussed one challenges that can lead to deteriorating

 as as anoying as the xxx